VIRTUe strives for smart technology, sustainable building and city planning for solving environmental, social and economical sustainability problems.

-We are VIRTUe, a student team from the Eindhoven University of Technology.
-Follow us on our journey designing and building the most sustainable house at the Solar Decathlon Middle East 2018 in Dubai.
+We are a Dutch student team from Eindhoven University of Technology.
+Follow us on our journey to design, build & operate the world’s most sustainable house and urban solution for the Solar Decathlon Europe 2021 in Wuppertal, Germany!

 VIRTUe is building a house and designing an urban concept that trasform the built environment and inspire people to adopt a sustainable lifestyle.

 As the engineers of the future, we have a responsibility to tackle global sustainability problems.
 These problems are not just environmental but also social and economic.

 With SDE21 set in Wuppertal and having a strong urban orientation, we are aiming to create a holistic solution that addresses not only environmental sustainability, but also socio-economic issues such as lifestyle, affordability, and overconsumption of space.

 Our concept is centred around three main concepts: sustainable lifestyle, demographic diversity and urban intensification.
 We believe the built environment can be transformed to promote a sustainable lifestyle through collaboration between active users and passive systems.
 We aim to make sustainable living affordable, by creating a design that is useful to a wide range of people; a building that provides diverse functions for diverse demographics.
 Our proposal focuses on intensifying and efficiently using spaces by combining functions, on both building and urban scale